dmytro-chushko/syntactic-sugar_be/README.md

 **Entities**:

-* users:
-  * id: varchar, primary key;
-  * email: varchar, user email;
-  * password: varchar, user password for app;
-  * role: varchar, example: "GUEST";

-* categories:
-  * id: varchar, primary key, not null;
-  * name: varchar, example: IT;

 * chat:
   * id: varchar, primary key, not null;
-  * createdAt: datetime, example: 10.02.2023;
+  * createdAt: datetime, date, when chat was started;
-  * updatedAt: datetime, example: 10.02.2023;
+  * updatedAt: datetime, date, when chat was updated;
-  * freelancerId: varchar, freelncer`s id, example: 986dcaf4-c1ea-4218-b6b4-e4fd95a3c28e;
+  * freelancerId: varchar, freelancer`s id with whoom chat starts;
-  * employerId:  varchar, employer`s id, example: 986dcaf4-c1ea-4218-b6b4-e4fd95a3c28e;
+  * employerId:  varchar, employer`s id with whoom chat starts;
-  * jobId:  varchar, job`s id, example: 986dcaf4-c1ea-4218-b6b4-e4fd95a3c28e;
+  * jobId:  varchar, job`s id for which the chat between employer and freelancer is open;

-* countries:
-  * id: varchar, primary key, not null;
-  * name: varchar, example: Ukraine;

-* education:
-  * id: int, not null, primary key, auto increment;
-  * institute: varchar, example: NUFT;
-  * occupation: varchar, example: master;
-  * period: varchar, study years: 2008-2013;
-  * freelancersId: varchar,  freelncer`s id;

-* employers:
-  * id: varchar, primary key, not null;
-  * fullName: varchar, employer`s name;
-  * companyName: varchar, employer`s company name;
-  * position: varchar, employer`s position in company;
-  * phone: varchar, employer`s phone;
-  * linkedIn: varchar, employer`s prifile link to LinkedIn;
-  * website: varchar, company`s website;
-  * aboutUs: varchar, descriptions of company and its work;
-  * image: varchar, employer`s avatar;
-  * userId: varchar, user id;

 * freelancers:
   * id: varchar, primary key, not null;